 This program is entirely voluntary and consent to view video footage from your camera could be withdrawn at any time.
 The EBPD will not request to tap in or access private video surveillance cameras.
 The program is not intended for active surveillance or monitoring of surveillance cameras.

-If you would like to tell us that you have video surveillance and allow Officers to contact you should a crime occur in or near where your cameras are installed, we kindly ask that you let us know by filling out our registration form (PDF).
+If you would like to tell us that you have video surveillance and allow Officers to contact you should a crime occur in or near where your cameras are installed, we kindly ask that you let us know by filling out our online registration form or downloadable registration form (PDF).

 For additional information about the Community CrimeCam Program, email the Community Policing Unit or contact by phone at 732-390-6938.

 If your residence or business has a security camera system meeting the two requirements below, you can help the EBPD investigate and solve crimes by registering your camera system.